FROM THE GARDEN

 • Lays a single brown, round, and slightly flat egg, usually at the base of the plant but can often targets leaves, stems, and blossoms as well

-• Pupates under ground in a cycle, emerging to leave brown chrysalis shell behind
+• Pupates underground in a cycle, emerging to leave brown chrysalis shell behind

 WHAT THEY DO: